Nassau-Shatford Baseball Frequently Asked Questions

 Our preferred method of registration is online at www.nassaubaseballassociation.com – click login at the top right to create your account and register your player.
 Additionally, a paper application can be printed from the document section of our website and mailed to the address on the application.

-We also hold in-person registrations once per month from December through March.
-Check our FB page or website for dates, times, and locations.
+We also hold occasional in-person registrations, check our FB page or website for dates, times, and locations.

-Our registration deadline is March 1st.
-After that, players will pay a late registration fee and will only be accepted as space allows.
+Our registration deadline for the 2020 season is March 15th.
+After that, players will pay a late registration fee but will be accepted until opening day - 4/25/20

 Where are games and practices?

-Almost all of our teams practice on the fields behind Donald P. Sutherland Elementary School (DPS) in the village of Nassau.
-We have an additional field located just outside the village called the Lake Field – some teams prefer to practice there.
+Our teams practice on the fields behind Donald P. Sutherland Elementary School (DPS) as well as James P. Lamb field in the village of Nassau and at Shatford Park in New Lebanon.
 Your coach will let you know what day and time and at what field practices are.

-Our games take place at our main field located next to the Post Office on John St in the village of Nassau.
-Games take place on weeknights around 6pm and anywhere from 8am -6pm on both Saturday's and Sunday's.
-T-ball teams usually play one game per week on Saturday mornings.
+Games take place on weeknights around 6pm and anywhere from 8am -6pm on Saturday.
+T-ball teams usually play one game per week on Saturday mornings with the occasional weeknight game played in lieu of practice.
 Minor/Major teams usually play two games per week – one on a weekend and one on a weeknight.
-Occasionally to enhance the competitive experience, our Major's teams will travel to play against other local teams.
+Tee ball will play at their "home" field.
+Minors/Majors games will be split equally between Nassau and New Lebanon.

 When will I know my child's team?